Mastering the Barbell Bent Over Row

 • Proper form is crucial for the barbell bent over row to prevent injury and maximize effectiveness.

-• The barbell bent over row targets multiple muscles including the back, biceps, and shoulders.
+• The barbell bent over row targets multiple muscles, primarily those of the back and the biceps, with notable involvement from the rear deltoids.

 • Incorporating the barbell bent over row into your workout can improve overall strength and muscle development.